Senova

 Senova is a defunct automobile marque owned by the Chinese automaker BAIC Motor, itself a subsidiary of BAIC Group.
 It was launched in March 2012.

 History

 At the end of 2009, BAIC Group acquired the intellectual property rights to the Swedish car maker Saab's 9-3 and 9-5 models and related powertrain technologies in order to support the development of its own-brand vehicles.

 The first Senova production model, the Senova D20, a subcompact five-door hatchback, went on sale in China in March 2012.

 The production version of the Senova D70 made its debut at the 2012 Guangzhou Auto Show.

-The Senova name was discontinued in 2020.
+In July 2019, Beijing Zhida X3 started pre-sale, and the word "Senova" was no longer used, but the letter "BEIJING" was used instead, indicating that the Senbao brand will soon withdraw from the market.
+On May 15, 2020, BAIC Group announced the official launch of the "BEIJING" brand to replace the Senova brand.

 Products

 The current Senova range comprises the following models: